openwrt/packages/net/stubby/files/README.md

 #### `list listen_address`

-This list sets the addresses and ports for the stubby daemon to listen for requests on. the default configuration configures stubby to listen on port 5453 on the loopback interface for both IPv4 and IPv6.
+This list sets the addresses and ports for the stubby daemon to listen for requests on.
+This option **must be specified**, else stubby will not start.
+The example configuration configures stubby to listen on port 5453 on the loopback interface for both IPv4 and IPv6.

+#### `list resolver`

+This list contains the names of the resolver sections that are to be assigned to this stubby instance.
+If this list is not specified or doesn't contain any valid resolver section name, all the resolver sections in the configuration will be assigned to this stubby instance.

 #### `option log_level`